-Make sure the aren’t punishing ourselves the with consequences we’ve created.
+Make sure we aren’t punishing ourselves with the consequences we’ve created.
 Detention for them is detention for us too.
 If we don’t want to stay, it will be much harder to give out consequences and to give out consequences without emotions.

 5. Students need to start with a clean slate every day

 We need to greet all choir members with a smile every day, and understand everyone is equal and free of any crimes as they enter the room.
 The escalation of consequences happens throughout one rehearsal and resets every day.